 The refreshing, sweet taste of watermelon on a hot day is something everyone can enjoy.
 Even better?
-The health benefits of watermelon are vast and may include the prevention of diseases and disorders, including kidney disorders, high blood pressure, diabetes, heart diseases, heat stroke, macular degeneration, and even impotence.
+The health benefits of watermelon are vast and may include the prevention of diseases and disorders, including kidney disorders, high blood pressure, diabetes, heat stroke, macular degeneration, and even impotence.

 What is Watermelon?